jgraving/DeepPoseKit/README.md

 ---------------------------------
 DeepPoseKit is designed to be extensible, so loading data in other formats is possible.

-If you have data from DeepLabCut (http://deeplabcut.org), try our [our (experimental) example notebook ](https://github.com/jgraving/DeepPoseKit/blob/master/examples/deeplacut_data_example.ipynb) for loading data in this format.
+If you have data from DeepLabCut (http://deeplabcut.org), try [our (experimental) example notebook ](https://github.com/jgraving/DeepPoseKit/blob/master/examples/deeplacut_data_example.ipynb) for loading data in this format.

 Have data in another format?
 You can write your own custom generator to load it.
 Check out the [example for writing custom data generators](https://github.com/jgraving/DeepPoseKit/blob/master/examples/custom_data_generator.ipynb).